roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 - MetaGrid and Rooki send an OAuth2 **bearer token** with each request.
 - **Twitcher** validates the token, authorizes access, and protects the WPS endpoint.
 - Twitcher is maintained and currently used by **Ouranos in Canada**.
-- ESGF2 can use **Twitcher for a demonstration** while designing a future security proxy.
+- ESGF-NG can use **Twitcher for a demonstration** while designing a future security proxy.
 - The **processing API remains independent** of the proxy implementation.

 ```mermaid